Sleeping Beauties: Reawakening Fashion: Critical reception

 The exhibition received mixed critical reviews from publications such as The New York Times, The Washington Post, The Wall Street Journal and The Guardian.
 Max Berlinger writing for The Guardian praised the exhibition as a "feast for the senses" and commended the exhibition's focus on decay, highlighting that fashion is the most human of design endeavours as it is dependent on its interaction with the human body.
 The Independent praised the exhibition for allowing visitors to build "an intimate connection" with the garments on display through its "innovative" methods.

-However, Rachel Tashjian for The Washington Post hailed the exhibition as "well-intentioned" but "emphasizing a convoluted approach to technology" over the garments' wearers.
+Writing for The Washington Post, Rachel Tashjian hailed the exhibition as "well-intentioned" but "emphasizing a convoluted approach to technology" over the garments' wearers.
 The New York Times criticized the exhibition's use of technology, calling it more like "[a] fun house" and noted the sponsorship of TikTok.